CONTENTS

 success.

-any cost-benefit analysis on improving the retention rate more seriously or
+cost-benefit analysis on improving the retention rate more seriously or

 economic damage of such a high share of immigrants leaving?

-Christa Ross: — Okay,
+Christa Ross: — Okay, thank you for the question again about

-thank you for the question again about retention.
-So you know, the trends, I
+retention.
+So you know, the trends, I mean sometimes you’re comparing apples

-mean sometimes you’re comparing apples and oranges as well, right, in terms of
+and oranges as well, right, in terms of the labour market realities, the, just,

-about where they want to live and what’s important to them.
+individual choices that people make about where they want to live and what’s

-I think, you know, if you look at sort
+I think, you know, if you look at sort of

-of comparable jurisdictions in terms of population size and the size of the
+comparable jurisdictions in terms of population size and the size of the

 municipalities they might have and what that offers, and the number of